The 6th Muslims in ML Workshop at ICML 2026

 We invite submissions of short papers (up to four pages) including all figures and tables but excluding references in PDF format.
 An optional appendix can be included.
 The appendix will not be considered in the review process.

 Papers may have been previously published or be under review elsewhere.
 To prepare your submission for Track 1 and 2, please use the LaTeX style files for ICML 2026: ICML 2026 LaTeX style file.
 All submissions must follow ICML Author Guidelines.
 Submissions must be anonymized, please refrain from including personally identifiable information.
 Submissions will be reviewed in a double-blind setting.
-All Track 1 and 2 submissions will be peer-reviewed through OpenReview (will be updated soon!).
+All Track 1 and 2 submissions will be peer-reviewed through OpenReview (https://openreview.net/group?id=ICML.cc/2026/Workshop/MusIML).

 Accepted papers will be showcased in a poster session, and selected authors will present lightning talks.
 Participants will also have the chance to contribute in a joint poster session with other ICML affinity groups.
-Best Paper Awards will be given to the paper that shows societal impact.
+Best Paper Awards will be given to the papers that show technical depth and societal impact.

 Important Dates